praveek/launch.en/help/overview.md

 Launch provides several improvements over similar systems, including:

-* No use of `document.write ()` where Chrome doesn't allow it ​
+* No use of `document.write ()` where Chrome doesn't allow it.
-* The Page Top and Page Bottom rules are bundled into the main library to minimize unnecessary HTTP calls ​ ​
+* The Page Top and Page Bottom rules are bundled into the main library to minimize unnecessary HTTP calls.
-* Custom action scripts within a rule can be loaded in parallel, but are executed sequentially ​
+* Custom action scripts within a rule can be loaded in parallel, but are executed sequentially.
-* If you avoid Page Top and Page Bottom rules, the code is mostly asynchronous, with a path to getting fully async ​
+* If you avoid Page Top and Page Bottom rules, the code is mostly asynchronous, with a path to getting fully async.

 ## Requirements